How Health Informatics is Shaping Future of Health Information Management

 A quality online master’s degree program offers HIM professionals who work full time, the flexibility to go to school part time and incorporate their educational workload into their busy schedule.

 This can require extra motivation and discipline, but the online degree option also offers considerable opportunity for networking since the best programs are structured to require a deep level of ongoing interaction with both the instructors and with fellow students.

 One of the conclusions of HIM Reimagined is that to meet the challenges of an increasingly complex health care system, “the current HIM profession educational level must also increase.”
 It cited the need to align the expanding range of academic opportunities with the evolving needs of HIM employers, and also emphasized the role of higher education in helping HIM professionals “achieve higher salaries.”

 HIM Reimagined concludes with a call to action for health information management professionals and educational institutions to “move forward together to provide the workforce with what they need from HIM professionals of tomorrow.”

 [RELATED READING] Is a Health Informatics Master’s Degree Worth it? >>

-The University of San Diego is helping to train the next generation of HIM and health informatics professionals through its 100% online Master of Science in Health Care Informatics.
+The University of San Diego is helping to train the next generation of HIM and health informatics professionals through its Master of Science in Health Care Informatics program, offered both on-campus in San Diego as well as 100% online.
 Designated as an Approved Education Partner by the Healthcare Information and Management Systems Society (HIMSS), the USD program enables students to continue working full time while earning this career-boosting graduate degree.
-Learn more about the 100% online program.
+Learn more about earning your master’s in health informatics.